FrontEndFoxes/curriculum/workshop/minis/min1-react-hooks.md

 ````

 When you click the card-image, Our `handleClick` method is triggered.
 The first argument is the event and the second argument is the context. in this case `randdog`.
-When `randdog` is passed to `handleClick`, `UpdateRandom` is executed and the random dog image is loaded.
+When `randdog` is passed to `handleClick`, `updateRandomDogDog` is executed and the random dog image is loaded.

 For the random card section we use the dog component and pass the _current_ dog object(image and link).